Daniel-del-Castillo/tfa-please/README.md

   compile,
 };
 ```
-You can check what each of them do in the documentation.
+You can check what each of them does in the documentation.
 ## Documentation
 The code is extensively documented.
 The generated documentation can be consulted [here](https://ull-esit-pl-2021.github.io/please-Daniel-del-Castillo/)